 The late 1980s.
 Incredible photo by Rich Jeffrey.
-I have tried to contact this photographer to get permission to use this image.
-If you know Rich Jeffrey or how to get a hold of him, please let me know.
 Is that an air conditioning unit up top?
 Is it true the Muse Theater was used as a haunted house for a season and that is why it was painted black?

 Shockingly, a September 1988 article announced that a “private buyer” had purchased the Muse Theater.
 The marquee sign had last read the theater was up for grabs at the reduced price of $59,000 due to the burning of the stage.
 The damage was minimal with the seats, projector and concessions fully intact.
 Rumors flew around town that Dennis Moran, owner of the Dundee Theater at 50th and Dodge, had bought the place.
 It was true, he had looked into buying it.
 But he did not make an offer.
 By the way, the Dundee Theater was yet another John and Alan McDonald architectural design.